 Additional requirements are listed in subsection 641.02.

-The Contractor may design Class B, Class BZ, Class D, Class G, Class PS, Class S35, Class S40, and Class S50 concrete to be Self Consolidating Concrete (SCC) with the following requirements:
+The Contractor may design Class B, Class BZ, Class D, Class PS, Class S35, Class S40, and Class S50 concrete to be Self Consolidating Concrete (SCC) with the following requirements:

 SCC shall have a slump flow of 20 to 26 inches when tested in accordance with ASTM C1611 using an inverted slump cone.